 Forthcoming publication - volume/issue details not known

 Magsamen-Conrad, Kate; Dowd, John; Abuljadail, Mohammad; Alsulaiman, Saud; and Shareefi, Adnan, "Life-Span Differences in the Uses and Gratifications of Tablets: Implications for Older Adults" (2015).
-Media and Communications Faculty Publications.
+School of Media and Communication Faculty Publications.
 39.

 Computers in Human Behavior